wearetechnative/terraform-aws-organization-backup/README.md

 ### Known (major) limitations

-Currently only tested and developed on cross-account setups within the same region.
-Cross-account and cross-region combined should be possible as well.
+Currently only tested and developed on cross-account within the same region or single vault setups.
+Cross-account and cross-region combined should be possible as well but needs testing / more work.

 ### Requirements